Schwanengesang

+The autograph manuscript of the collection is preserved in the Morgan Library & Museum.

 Background

 Named by its first publisher, Tobias Haslinger, who presumably wished to present it as Schubert's last testament, Schwanengesang differs from the earlier Die schöne Müllerin and Winterreise song-cycles by including settings of more than one poet.
 Seven texts by Ludwig Rellstab (1799–1860) are followed by six by Heinrich Heine (1797–1856); inclusion of the last song, to words by Johann Gabriel Seidl (1804–1875), may or may not reflect Schubert's wishes.
 In any case, all 14 songs were composed in 1828 and the collection was published in 1829, a few months after the composer's death.

 Composition and publication

 The Rellstab and Heine settings were copied in a single sitting on consecutive pages of the manuscript in Schubert's hand, and Seidl's Die Taubenpost is considered to be Schubert's last Lied — thus the basis for Haslinger's sequence, one accepted by posterity together with his conceit that a cycle exists at all.
 (The true cycles Die schöne Müllerin and Die Winterreise had sold well, motivating the publisher.)
-The title Schwanengesang is not of course the composer's but all the song titles are; Heine, for one, did not name his poems.
+The title Schwanengesang is not the composer's but all the song titles are; Heine, for one, did not name his poems.